kilian2323/Olimex_Wire_TLV493D_MUX/README.md

 ## General note
 All Arduino libraries which use the I²C bus via the TwoWire interface library can be ported to Linux using the provided replacements "Wire.h" and "Wire.cpp", but in some cases, amendments might be necessary.
 Some Arduino-specific functions (such as delay()) are replaced by Linux-compatible functions in "Olimexino.h" and "Olimexino.cpp".
 Also added is support to print a char array with known size to the console.
 All these libraries facilitate the transfer of Arduino-based I²C libraries to Linux, and they are placed in the "olimex" folder.
-Using these librraies, Only minimal changes to the specific driver libraries for Arduino should be necessary in order to port them to Linux.
+Using these librraies, only minimal changes to the specific driver libraries for Arduino should be necessary in order to port them to Linux.
 The ported library for TLV493D and its utilities are in the "src" folder and its subfolder "util".
-The multiplexer TCA9548A which is used for being able to interface more than one (two, actually) sensors TLV493D does not require a driver library and relies only on the "Wire" libraries.
+The multiplexer TCA9548A which is used for being able to interface more than one sensor TLV493D does not require a driver library and relies directly on the "Wire" libraries.

 ## Usage
-Connect up to eight sensors TLV493D to the channels of each multiplexer TCA9548A.
-Then connect the multiplexers' main bus to the Olimex I²C interface.
-Adjust the values "NUM_MUX" and "NUM_SENSORS" in the main code file to match with your configuration.
-Run "make" in the project root directory.
-Execute the output file "./build/Sensor_MUX".
+1. Connect up to eight sensors TLV493D to the channels of each multiplexer TCA9548A.
+2. Then connect the multiplexers' main bus to the Olimex I²C interface.
+3. Adjust the values "NUM_MUX" and "NUM_SENSORS" in the main code file to match with your configuration.
+4. Build the application: run "make" in the project root directory.
+5. Execute the output file "./build/Sensor_MUX".
-The program will initialize the sensor, set the channel of the multiplexer and then print the magnetic flux values measured along X, Y and Z. These values can be understood as Cartesian coordinates of the magnet's location relative to the sensor.
-Alternatively, polar angles and radius can be acquired by setting "Type t = Spherical".
+The program will initialize the sensor, set the channel of the multiplexer and then print the magnetic flux values measured along X, Y and Z if the constant "Type t" is set to "Cartesian".
+These values can be understood as Cartesian coordinates of the magnet's location relative to the sensor.
+Alternatively, polar angles (degrees) and radius (magnet distance from sensor) can be acquired by setting "Type t" to "Spherical".
 To switch debug messages on, locate the file "config.h" in the "olimex" folder and uncomment the #define DEBUG statement.

 ## Build
-In case a re-compilation becomes necessary, a Makefile is included, so it's enough to just run "make" in the root directory.
+In case a rebuild becomes necessary, a Makefile is included, so it's enough to just run "make" in the root directory.
+Sometimes "make clean" is advisable to use before rebuilding.

 ## TODO
 - Implement Serial output via Olimex
 - Add loop frequency counter
 - Add hardware-interrupt-driven loop timer
+- Port more Arduino functions into "Olimexino.h" and "Olimexino.cpp"
-- Find a cleaner solution for the problem of sensors sporadically not being correctly initialized and therefore giving only 0 values; this would eliminate the function testAndReinitialize()
+- Find a cleaner solution for the problem of sensors sporadically not being correctly initialized and therefore giving only "0" values; a good solution could eliminate the function testAndReinitialize()
 - Turn it into a ROS node